nefera606/besu-clique-docker-network/kubernetes/README.md

 ### Set up volumes ###

-**All the commands are prepared for being executed from the root of the project**
+**All the commands are prepared for being executed from the kubernetes folder of the project**

 For setting up volumes, first, the location of the volume in local file systems needs to be set by editing **local-storage-files-nodex.yaml** in **ledger** folder: